Dinosaurs Attack!: Overview

 The artwork is intended to be shocking and graphically bloody, with one card showing schoolchildren being eaten by an Allosaurus, a Stegosaurus devouring a police officer while its spiked tail gouges out the eye of another and a Pteranodon tearing apart the President of the United States.
 The cards also contain gross inaccuracies in their depiction of dinosaurs; for instance, in one card, trilobites are portrayed as "flesh-eating worms" that attack humans.
 In reality, trilobites consumed mud for nutrients.
 Also, a Dimetrodon is depicted as dwarfing St. Basil's Cathedral, several herbivores are depicted as flesh-eaters and other various dinosaurs are depicted as being almost kaiju-like.
 In fact, one can see references to the films Gorgo and Reptilicus, and two science-fictional dinosaurs, the Rhedosaurus and the Paleosaurus, are among the depicted creatures.
 Trachodon is the exception; it is correctly portrayed as a plant-eater and is never seen directly causing any deaths (it does, however, indirectly cause death when startling one man on a hunting trip so badly that he shoots another by accident).
 Additionally, it is the only one on the 11 stickers shown not killing a human (instead, it is trying to eat a streetlight).

 Despite the company's hopes, Dinosaurs Attack! did not achieve commercial success.
 Tim Burton was planning on making a film version but dismissed it when Jurassic Park was released.
 Instead, he made the film Mars Attacks!

 In 2016, Topps and Kickstarter released Mars Attacks: Occupation, an all-new trading card series that contained six different subsets.
-One of these was a nine card subset titled Mars Attacks vs. Dinosaurs Attack!.
-This is the first time that the two famous trading card series' storylines have been combined.
+One of these was a nine card subset titled "Dinosaurs Attack! vs. Mars Attacks".
+This was the first time that the two famous trading card series' storylines have been combined.

-In 2019, the collectible cards were discussed on two episodes of the popular podcast Hello Internet by hosts CGP Grey and Dr. Brady Haran.
+In 2019, the collectible cards were discussed on four episodes of the popular podcast Hello Internet by hosts CGP Grey and Dr. Brady Haran.

+In 2021, Topps and Kickstarter released Mars Attacks: Uprising, another all-new trading card series that contained four different subsets.
+One of these was another nine-card subset (this time including a 10th card labeled "X") titled "Mars & Dinosaurs Attack".